 In FY 2016 the $3.76 billion in NYC taxpayer contributions to the NYC TRS, with 84,000 retired members receiving benefits, exceeded the $3.4 billion in NYC taxpayer contributions to the New York City Employees Retirement System (NYCERS), with 149,940 members receiving benefits.
 NYCERS covers almost all NYC employees other than police officers, firefighters and teachers – for historical reasons it also covers employees of New York City Transit, now part of the MTA.

-New York City taxpayers are facing this enormous burden despite funding their public employee pensions adequately in the past, at least in total in not in every individual year.
-As noted in this post, nowhere else in the country did taxpayers contribute as much to public employee pensions over the decades as New York City taxpayers have.
+New York City taxpayers are facing this enormous burden despite funding their public employee pensions adequately in the past, at least in total if not in every individual year.
+As noted in this post, nowhere else in the country did taxpayers contribute as much to public employee pensions over the decades as New York City taxpayers have, as a percent of public employee pensions or as a percent of their own income in taxes.

 Meanwhile, as a result of a 2000 deal to reduce the amount they had to contribute, the NYC teachers themselves contributed very little to their own pensions recently.
 Adjusted for inflation into $2016, their contributions fell from $736 million in FY 2000 to just $107 million in FY 2003.
 Despite a 2012 deal to force newly hired teachers to contribute far more to make up for what prior generations of teachers didn’t pay, NYC teachers contributed just $174 million to the teacher pension fund in FY 2016.